Soft Pumpkin Chocolate Chip Cookies

 Instructions

-• Preheat oven to 350 degrees.
-Line two baking sheets with parchment paper or a Silpat mat, set aside.
+• Preheat the oven to 350 degrees Fahrenheit (175 degrees Celsius).
+Line two baking sheets with parchment paper or a Silpat mat, and set aside.

-• In the bowl of a stand mixer, combine sugars, vegetable oil, pumpkin puree and vanilla.
-Mix on medium for about 1 minute.
-Add egg, mixing until just combined.
+• In the bowl of a stand mixer, combine the sugars, vegetable oil, pumpkin puree, and vanilla.
+Mix on medium speed for about 1 minute.
+Add the egg, mixing until just combined.

-• In a medium size mixing bowl, whisk together flour, baking soda, baking powder, salt, cinnamon and pumpkin pie spice.
-With mixing speed on low, gradually add the dry ingredients, mixing until no flour pockets remain.
-Remove bowl from stand and fold in the chocolate chips by hand.
+• In a medium-sized mixing bowl, whisk together the flour, baking soda, baking powder, salt, cinnamon, and pumpkin pie spice.
+With the mixing speed on low, gradually add the dry ingredients, mixing until no flour pockets remain.
+Remove the bowl from the stand and fold in the chocolate chips by hand.

-• Scoop onto prepared sheets and place in oven to bake for 10-12 minutes or until the tops are firm and light brown in color.
-Remove from oven and allow to cool on sheets for 3 minutes before transferring to a wire rack to cool completely.
+• Scoop the cookie dough onto the prepared sheets and place in the oven to bake for 10–12 minutes, or until the tops are firm and light brown in color.
+Remove from the oven and allow to cool on the sheets for 3 minutes before transferring to a wire rack to cool completely.

 NOTES

-*NOTE: I used 1½ c. regular size chocolate chips and ½ c. mini chocolate chips, however, I realize most people don’t have minis on hand so the recipe calls for 2 c. of regular size chips.
+*I used 1½ cups regular chocolate chips and ½ cup mini chips.
+Since most people don’t have mini chips on hand, the recipe is written with 2 cups of regular chocolate chips instead.

 Nutrition